-A command buffer holds list of renderingThe process of drawing graphics to the screen (or to a render texture).
+Command Buffers allow you to extend Unity’s built-in render pipeline.
+A Command Buffer holds a list of renderingThe process of drawing graphics to the screen (or to a render texture).
 By default, the main camera in Unity renders its view to the screen.
 More info

-See in Glossary commands (“set render target, draw mesh, …”), and can be set to execute at various points during cameraA component which creates an image of a particular viewpoint in your scene.
+See in Glossary commands which execute at various points during cameraA component which creates an image of a particular viewpoint in your scene.
 The output is either drawn to the screen or captured as a texture.
 More info

-After opaque objects and skyboxA special type of Material used to represent skies.
+After Unity renders opaque objects and the skyboxA special type of Material used to represent skies.
 Usually six-sided.
 More info

-See in Glossary is rendered, current image is copied into a temporary render target, blurred and set up a global shader property.
-ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+See in Glossary, this technique copies the current image into a temporary render target and blurs it.
+The glass ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 Did you find this page useful?
 Please give it a rating: